shupp/VegaDNS-CLI/README.md

 # VegaDNS CLI

 VegaDNS CLI is a command line interface for the [VegaDNS 2 API](https://github.com/shupp/VegaDNS/tree/python-api) written in python.
-It is comprised of a thin REST wrapper with [OAuth2 section 4.4](https://tools.ietf.org/html/rfc6749#section-4.4) support, vegadns_client, and a [Click](http://click.pocoo.org/5/) based cli wrapper vegadns_cli.
+It is comprised of a thin REST wrapper with [OAuth2 section 4.4](https://tools.ietf.org/html/rfc6749#section-4.4) support, vegadns_client, and a [Click](http://click.pocoo.org/5/) based cli wrapper, vegadns_cli.
+If you wish, you can write your own integration with the API using the vegadns_client wrapper.
+See the [integration tests](https://github.com/shupp/VegaDNS/blob/vegadns-cli/integration_tests/test_domain.py) for example usage.

 ## Installation and upgrades

-Installation should through [pip](https://pip.pypa.io/en/stable/).
+Installation should be done through [pip](https://pip.pypa.io/en/stable/).
 For a first time global installation, you can do the following:

 ```
 sudo pip install https://github.com/shupp/VegaDNS/archive/vegadns-cli.zip